apollographql/apollo-server/packages/apollo-server/README.md

 For more details, check out the Apollo Server [Getting Started guide](https://www.apollographql.com/docs/apollo-server/getting-started.html) and the [fullstack tutorial](https://www.apollographql.com/docs/tutorial/introduction.html).

+For questions, the [Apollo community on Spectrum.chat](https://spectrum.chat) is a great place to get help.

 ## Installation: Integrations

-While the standalone setup is quite straightforward--as it does not require a web framework--the integration packages have their own instructions (with respective examples).
-Please refer to the following guides to combine Apollo Server with a specific web framework.
+While the standalone installation above can be used without making a decision about which web framework to use, the Apollo Server integration packages are paired with specific web frameworks (e.g. Express, Koa, hapi).

+The following web frameworks have Apollo Server integrations, and each of these linked integrations has its own installation instructions and examples on its package `README.md`:

 - [Express](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-express) _(Most popular)_
 - [Koa](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-koa)